K3ra-y/Sustainability_Survey/Milestone3/Milestone3.md

 Introduction
 ------------

 The current analysis seeks to explore the relationship between `self-rated sustainability importance` and `recycling frequency`.
-Additionally, the analysis also aims to determine whether this relationship is confounded by an `individual’s age` and `background (environmentally-conscious family)`, and analyze if a video about recycling changes individuals’ opinions on the importance of sustainability.
+Additionally, the analysis also aims to determine whether this relationship is confounded by an `age of the individual` and `background (environmentally-conscious family)`, and analyze if a video about recycling changes individuals opinions on the importance of sustainability.
 With this purpose, we published a [survey](https://ubc.ca1.qualtrics.com/jfe/form/SV_4SJCJH59wUakrEF) using [UBC-hosted version of Qualtrics](https://ubc.ca1.qualtrics.com/) to collect responses to be used in this analysis.

 Methods
 -------